Home Renovation Tax Credit for Seniors and Persons with Disabilities

 Learn more about how to file your income tax return.

-The following legislation applies to the B.C. seniors' home renovation tax credit:
+The following legislation applies to the B.C. home renovation tax credit for seniors and persons with disabilities:

 - Income Tax Act (B.C.)
 Part 11